syncfusion-content/wpf-docs/wpf/DataGrid/Data-Validation.md

 {% endhighlight %}
 {% endtabs %}

-The data that has `Heterogeneous` type (combination of number, special character) can be validated using [RegularExpressions](https://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.regularexpressionattribute.aspx).
+The data that has heterogeneous type (combination of number, special character) can be validated using [RegularExpressions](https://msdn.microsoft.com/en-us/library/system.componentmodel.dataannotations.regularexpressionattribute.aspx).

 {% tabs %}
 {% highlight c# %}